tukasa0001/TownOfHost/README-EN.md

 If they can not kill, they will still have a kill button, but they can not kill.<br>
 They can transform after becoming to able to kill.<br>

+### Puppeteer

+Team : Impostors<br>
+Decision : Impostor<br>

+The target of the kill is made to kill the next Crewmate that the target approaches.<br>
+If the target is the one that is triggered at the moment the opponent is killed, the effect is reflected on the target.<br>
+It is not possible to perform normal kills.<br>
 ### Madmate

 Team : Impostors<br>